Published:April 17, 2020

 Each developer commits code and explains the changes made.
 When a feature branch is ready, the developer pushes its code to the master branch.
 The project manager then checks the branches before accepting a merge at the master branch.
 This process ensures that all changes are tracked and attributed to the correct developer, fostering accountability and transparency within the team.

-Github also has a great feature for managing projects which allows sorting tasks, planning, tracking progress, setting trigger events, etc. We are gradually testing this feature and we haven't yet moved the entire project management here.
-As soon as we start using this feature for all our projects we will give more details of its usage.
+GitHub also offers a robust feature for project management, which allows for task sorting, planning, tracking progress, setting trigger events, and more.
+We're currently testing this feature and haven't yet moved our entire project management process here.
+However, as we continue to integrate this feature into our projects, we'll provide more details about its usage.

 In conclusion, GitHub has simplified the complex task of organizing a project where multiple people work on the same code.
 It's an essential tool for our team, enhancing our ability to deliver high-quality AI and ML solutions, React Native development, and Next.js development among other services.

 This article is part of the "Which technologies do we use and why?" series where we explain the technologies that we use daily.

 If you need help with a Laravel project let's get in touch.